Getting Ready for USP 800: What Your Hospital Pharmacy Needs to Know

 The Next Steps

-With these options in mind and less than 12 months until USP 800 is effective, how can you find the best solution for your facility?
+With these options in mind, how can you find the best solution for your facility?
 Since you may need to undergo a construction project in order to achieve compliance, there’s no time to waste.
 Here are five actionable steps you can get started on right away:

 - Consider a feasibility study.
 Investing in a feasibility study, to know what changes need to be made and how costly they may be, can actually save your hospital money in the long run.
 With the results of your study in hand before any major decisions are made, you can ensure that compliance is achieved in the best, most cost-effective manner.